WebOrigami/docs/src/content/builtins/tree/addNextPrevious.md

   <figcaption>Result of addNextPrevious</figcaption>
 </div>

-If the values in the given tree aren't plain objects, they will be transformed to plain objects as follows:
+If the values in the given tree aren't objects, they will be transformed to plain objects as follows:

-- A value which is an AsyncTree will be resolved to a plain object.
+- A value which is a treelike will be resolved to a plain object.
-- A string value will become a plain object with a `text` property containing the string.
-- Any other scalar value will become a plain object with a `data` property containing the scalar value.
+- Any other value (e.g., a string) will become a plain object with a `value` property containing the value.

 See also [`paginate`](paginate.html), which groups a set of items into fixed-size pages.